 3. Potential negotiating power

-Competition among major cloud service providers and being a high-volume customer may put you in a position to negotiate lower prices.
+Competition among major cloud service providers and being a high-volume customer may put you in position to negotiate lower prices.
 You may be able to leverage your position by distributing your business amongst different providers.

 4. Less single-vendor dependency